-- design and create filters and queries to extract subsets of data and summary information from one or more tables
+- designing and creating filters and queries to extract subsets of data and summary information from one or more tables

-- perform calculations and automated updates to information
+- performing calculations and automated updates to information.

-£125 for non-profit making organisations, e.g. other universities, charities, and government bodies, including Cardiff and Vale University Health Board.
+£125 (plus VAT) for non-profit making organisations eg other universities, charities, and government bodies, including Cardiff and Vale University Health Board.

 To book onto a course, please send your contact information and details of the course you would like to take to: